OpenKH/OpenKh/docs/bbs/file/type/edp.md

 # EDP Format

-EPD stands for *Experience Data Parameters* and it controls all of the changes made when enabling EXP 0 in game.
+EDP stands for *Experience Data Parameters* and it controls all of the changes made when enabling EXP 0 in game.

 # Header